marcosktsz/nvim/README.md

-# Simply the most beautiful neovim config you'll ever witness
+# Simply the most swag neovim config of all time

 ![Screenshot](./screenshots/Screenshot.png)

 This is my personal Neovim configuration for 2024, optimized with [Lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management.
 It includes a robust set of plugins and custom shortcuts tailored for an efficient coding environment.

+## Prerequisites

+- Neovim >= 0.9.0
+- [ripgrep](https://github.com/BurntSushi/ripgrep) - Required for telescope live grep
+- [fd](https://github.com/sharkdp/fd) - Required for telescope file finding
+- A [Nerd Font](https://www.nerdfonts.com/) - Required for icons (I recommend JetBrainsMono Nerd Font)

 ## Features